Season 1, Episode 2: Getting a Diagnosis

 Key takeaways:

-Michelle often sees that adult Autistic women, if they have a partner, have usually met them quite early, known immediately, and stayed with that person through adulthood.
+• Michelle often sees that adult Autistic women, if they have a partner, have usually met them quite early in their adulthood and stayed with that person through adulthood.
 They often don’t have many friends — sometimes they don’t like that, and sometimes they’re totally fine with it.

-Michelle encourages people to ask how they actually feel about their social connections, not how they think they’re supposed to feel.
+• Michelle encourages people to think about how they actually feel about their social connections, not how they think they’re supposed to feel.
 For some, a small close circle feels full; for others, past social trauma may make them reluctant to try again.

-Some women have been traumatised by past social experiences — always saying the wrong thing, not understanding why people are mad at them, or being taken advantage of because of difficulties reading social cues.
+• Some women have been traumatised by past social experiences — always feeling as though they are saying the wrong thing, not understanding why people are mad at them, or being taken advantage of.

 [00:40:28] Autism and Special Interests, Trauma, Family History